 Before you even get up in the air, you need to make sure the light is complete.

-This means it needs to have a lamp, clamp and safety cable, all securely attached, and the fixture is tilted straight down, in line with the side yolks.
+This means it needs to have a clamp or clamps and safety cable, all securely attached.
+Any tightening knobs on the light itself need to be securely tightened.

-The clamp needs to be tight to the fixture, but open to be receive by the pipe easily, so you don’t have to fumble around in the air trying to loosen the bolt to make the light fit on the pipe.
+The clamp needs to be tight to the fixture, and if it’s a C-Clamp, make sure the tightening bolt is loose enough so you don’t have to fumble around in the air trying to loosen the bolt as you attempt to raise the light onto the pipe or truss.

-Once in the air, you need to first place the light on the pipe.
+Once in the air, you need to first place the light on the pipe or truss.